redterror/ngp_van/README.md

 gem 'ngp_van'
 ```

 `ngp_van` is cryptographically signed.
-To be sure the gem you install hasn’t been tampered with:

-Add my public key (if you haven’t already) as a trusted certificate:
+To be sure the gem you install hasn’t been tampered with, add my public key as a trusted certificate:

     gem cert --add <(curl -Ls https://raw.github.com/christopherstyles/ngp_van/master/certs/christopherstyles.pem)

-Install with:
+Then install with:

     gem install ngp_van -P MediumSecurity